Command Menu

 Tailscale status

-Step 4: Ascend To Godhood
+Step 4: Ascend to Godhood

-You are now coding from a device that fits in your pocket.
 You can push to production at a farmers market.
-You can fix a bug during a movie.
-You can ship features between sets at the gym.
-These are all real actions you can take now, regardless of whether or not you should.
+Fix a bug during a movie.
+Ship features between sets at the gym.
+All of these are real actions you can now take.
+None of them are actions you should take without thinking carefully about your life choices first.

 Claude coding

-Pro Tips for the Elite
+Pro Tips for the Committed

 Troubleshooting (Otherwise Known As Skill Issues)